emmafornash/Pathfinding-Algorithm-Visualizer/README.md

 ### Instructions

 1. Clone this project
-2. Install NumPy and Pygame - `pip install numpy pygame`
+2. Install NumPy and Pygame - `pip install numpy pygame` or `pip install -r requirements.txt`
 3. Run `visualizer.py`

 Press Escape to enter the menu and check parameters and hotkeys.
 After drawing a start, target and walls, press any non-hotkey to begin the algorithm.